SeaQL/sea-schema/README.md

 SeaSchema is a library to help you manage database schema.
 It provides data structures for representing schema definitions and tools to discover and manipulate them.

-For now, MySQL support is almost done and Postgres support is in progress.
+For now, MySQL support is done and Postgres support is in progress.
 At the end, we'd want to support schema conversion between MySQL and Postgres.

 ## Architecture